Reading:

 Drawbacks of this strategy:

-• As your prices are really high, you won’t cover every type of customers
+• As your prices are really high, you won’t cover every type of customer

 • If you are new in the market, there may be a problem of making initial sales.